CardMystic/cardmystic/README.md

 🧙‍♂️ Check it out here: [https://cardmystic.com](https://cardmystic.com)

 Magic: The Gathering is a complex and intricate game, but finding cards shouldn't be.
-Our developers decided that traditional keywork search engines fall short.
+Our developers decided that traditional keyword search engines fall short.
 They require exact wording and an intimate knowledge of Magic terms.

 CardMystic makes card discovery effortless with natural language search.
 Just type what you're thinking: “a blue creature that draws cards” or “a cheap red burn spell” and let CardMystic handle the rest.
 Whether you're a seasoned deckbuilder or brand new to the game, CardMystic helps you find the perfect card without the guesswork.